Advantages of S3 & CloudFront

 - Go to your AWS Route 53 panel and click on “Hosted Zones”.

-- Select your hosted zone for your domain.
+- Select your hosted zone for yourdomain.

 - If you already have an “A” record for the naked domain and/or a www “A” or CNAME, delete them by selecting them and choosing Delete from the Actions menu.